 Can I withdraw my 401(k) early?

-This article explains what you need to know about early 401(k) withdrawals and the more cost-effective alternatives.
+Learn what you need to know about early 401(k) withdrawals and the more cost-effective alternatives.
+Or, simply answer a few questions below to get matched to an SEC-regulated financial advisor.

 Under normal circumstances, the minimum age you can withdraw from a 401(k) is 59 and a half.
-However, unfortunately, some situations can put huge demands on your finances, and you may want to make an early withdrawal from your 401(k).
+Unfortunately, some situations can put huge demands on your finances, and you may want to withdraw early from your 401(k) account.

 In desperate situations, such as the sudden death of a spouse, an immediate threat to your property or an urgent medical bill, you may think, “I need my 401(k) money now.”
 If the circumstances meet certain criteria, you may be able to avoid some of the immediate penalties, but your long-term retirement income will still be impacted.